Justintime50/homebrew-releaser/README.md

           # Finally, mark `update_readme_table` as `true` in your GitHub Action config and we'll do the work of building a custom table for you.
           # Default is `false`.
           update_readme_table: true

+          # Logs debugging info to console.
+          # Default is shown.
+          debug: false
 ```

 ## Development